Trip Report: Kisumu to Jinja – Kenya to Uganda – via the border at Busia.

-Just to remind you, you need to apply for a Uganda eVisa.
+I just want to remind you that you must apply for a Uganda e-Visa.
 The visa on arrival is not available.
-And make sure you have in printed out.

 A young man tried to encourage me to take his vehicle on the other side to Kampala.